underradicals/d2explorer/Docs/docs/index.md

 ### Why So Ambitious

-Any one of these projects I believe would suffice as a adequate showcase of a developers skills, but in todays market, I believe you need to go above and beyond to counted as `cracked`, whatever that means.
-I done some of these things at one point of another, but never have I done them all in one project, then culminating the totality of a system.
-There will addendum's along the way I am sure, that is just the nature of the beast.
-I know I will need a load balancer or two, an api-gateways and etc. But I think of them as system details, and do not tell any particular part of the story.
+Anyone of these projects I believe would suffice as an adequate showcase of a developer’s skills, but in today’s market, I believe you need to go above and beyond to be seen.
+I have done some of these things at one point of another, but never have I done them all in one project, then culminating the totality of a system.
+There will be addendums along the way, that is just the nature of the beast.

 ### Enough Chit Chat